 -------Unchanged part omitted---------------------

-If the UE detects the DCI format 1_0 with CRC scrambled by the corresponding RA-RNTI and a transport block in a corresponding PDSCH within the window, the UE passes the transport block to higher layers.
+If the UE detects the DCI format 1_0 with CRC scrambled by the corresponding RA-RNTI, and the LSBs of SFN field in the DCI format 1_0, if included and applicable, match the LSBs of the SFN in which the PRACH is transmitted, and the UE receives a transport block in a corresponding PDSCH within the window, the UE passes the transport block to higher layers.
 The higher layers parse the transport block for a random access preamble identity (RAPID) associated with the PRACH transmission.
 If the higher layers identify the RAPID in RAR message(s) of the transport block, the higher layers indicate an uplink grant to the physical layer.
 This is referred to as random access response (RAR) UL grant in the physical layer.

-f the UE does not detect the DCI format 1_0 with CRC scrambled by the corresponding RA-RNTI within the window, or if the UE does not correctly receive the transport block in the corresponding PDSCH within the window, or if the higher layers do not identify the RAPID associated with the PRACH transmission from the UE, the higher layers can indicate to the physical layer to transmit a PRACH.
+If the UE does not detect the DCI format 1_0 with CRC scrambled by the corresponding RA-RNTI within the window, or if the UE detects the DCI format 1_0 with CRC scrambled by the corresponding RA-RNTI within the window but the LSBs of SFN field in the DCI format 1_0, if included and applicable, do not match the LSBs of the SFN in which the PRACH is transmitted, or if the UE does not correctly receive the transport block in the corresponding PDSCH within the window, or if the higher layers do not identify the RAPID associated with the PRACH transmission from the UE, the higher layers can indicate to the physical layer to transmit a PRACH.
 If requested by higher layers, the UE is expected to transmit a PRACH no later than msec after the last symbol of the window, or the last symbol of the PDSCH reception, where is a time duration of symbols corresponding to a PDSCH processing time for UE processing capability 1 assuming corresponds to the smallest SCS configuration among the SCS configurations for the PDCCH carrying the DCI format 1_0, the corresponding PDSCH when additional PDSCH DM-RS is configured, and the corresponding PRACH.
 For , the UE assumes [6, TS 38.214].
 For a PRACH transmission using 1.25 kHz or 5 kHz SCS, the UE determines assuming SCS configuration .

-If the UE detects a DCI format 1_0 with CRC scrambled by the corresponding RA-RNTI and receives a transport block in a corresponding PDSCH, the UE may assume same DM-RS antenna port quasi co-location properties, as described in [6, TS 38.214], as for a SS/PBCH block or a CSI-RS resource the UE used for PRACH association, as described in Clause 8.1, regardless of whether or not the UE is provided TCI-State for the CORESET where the UE receives the PDCCH with the DCI format 1_0.
+If the UE detects a DCI format 1_0 with CRC scrambled by the corresponding RA-RNTI and the LSBs of SFN field in the DCI format 1_0, if included and applicable, match the LSBs of the SFN in which the PRACH is transmitted and the UE receives a transport block in a corresponding PDSCH, the UE may assume same DM-RS antenna port quasi co-location properties, as described in [6, TS 38.214], as for a SS/PBCH block or a CSI-RS resource the UE used for PRACH association, as described in Clause 8.1, regardless of whether or not the UE is provided TCI-State for the CORESET where the UE receives the PDCCH with the DCI format 1_0.